 I ate enough breakfast for a change and headed towards the mountain 'Hohneck'.
 At first I followed a nice path without much snow that slowly meandered up the mountain.
 I passed a tunnel with 15 cm thick icicles.

 Later I ended up at Lac du Fischboedle, a nice mountain lake.

-The path ran parallel to a car road before splitting into a cross country skiing track and a path with loose snow.
-By now I had seen enough loose snow so followed the skiing track.
-Again people were looking confused because I was going uphill instead of downhill, while it was getting late.
+The path ran parallel to a car road before splitting into a cross country skiing track and a trail with loose snow.
+By now I had seen enough loose snow so I followed the skiing track.
+Again people were looking confused because I was going uphill instead of downhill, while it was getting dark.
 After a while I found a good place to sleep, about 100 meters from the road and at 1200 meters of elevation.
 There really was a lot of snow there.
-In an attempt to prevent my shoes from freezing I wrapped them in my back packs' rain cover and used them as pillow.
+In an attempt to prevent my shoes from freezing I wrapped them in my back packs' rain cover and used them as a pillow.
 At night it seemed to be a lot colder than during the previous nights, maybe that was why the lady had been so concerned.
-My sleeping bag has a comfort temperature of -15 C, but while wearing my t-shirt, insulated pants, scarf, and hat I still didn't feel very warm.
+My sleeping bag had a comfort temperature of -15 C, but while wearing my t-shirt, insulated pants, scarf, and hat I still didn't feel very warm.
 Similar to the other nights I had stopped walking as soon as it got dark, which was already around 5 in the evening.
 Therefore I usually lay awake for a few hours before falling asleep.